stephen-atech/JavaScript-tutorial/README.md

 # Variables
 - Date is set to or as variables.
 - A lable to point to anyting it has been assigned to.

+# Variable Declearation
+- var, let and const are the ways to declear variables in Javascript
+- var : It works in the global scope of the program, it can work anywhere
+- let : It works in the local scope of the program, it only works in the scope it was decleared
+- const : It's value when assigned can never be changed
+eg:
+   var a;
+   let b;
+   const c;